hichamomh/Python-labs/README.md

 - Git and Github basics;
 - Using an IDE (Vscode);
-- configure, structure and develop a Python project;
+- Configure, structure and develop a Python project;
-- refreshers about Python programming;
+- Refreshers about Python programming;
+- Unit-tests and Documentation;
-- useful Python references.
+- Useful Python references.

 **Remark**: Make sure you are familiar with all the elements covered in this lab.
 These will be repeatedly used throughout this course.